Danielbyte/myFrostBite/README.md

 ![image](resources/multiplayer.png)

 # How to Run Game
 Click on release link `(on the right)` and download `executables.zip` folder under the latest release.
-Unzip the file and run the `Frostbite.exe`.
+Unzip the file and run the `Frostbite.exe` file.

-Alternatively, you can download the `Source code` zip folder.
+Alternatively, you can download the `Source code` zip folder under releases.
 This method will require an IDE setup.